JinA0218/drugood-densify/README.md

 > 🔧 Implementation details for Mixup and Manifold Mixup variants are provided in **Appendix A.1**.
 > 🔍 Hyperparameter search ranges are defined in the files located under `src/model/`, and the specific values used in our experiments are described in **Appendix A.3**.
+> 📊 **Results**: Final test results are saved under `experiments/results/`, and performance logs from hyperparameter tuning are stored in the `experiments/` directory.

 ### 3. 🧪 Ablation Study (Table 2)